 Pop in and talk to our friendly staff and see how the Westland Recreation Centre can be the icing on the cake of your West Coast Wilderness Trail experience.

-We are committed to ensuring your complete enjoyment of the trail by providing a professionally run shuttle service that can transport you and your bike to all points on the trail or pick you up at the end of a day's riding.
-We have plenty of local knowledge and are keen to help you with all aspects of your planning whatever your budget.
-We look forward to hearing from you so please don't hesitate to contact us.
+A professionally run Hokitika based shuttle service that can transport you, your bike or luggage to all points on the trail.
+We have plenty of local knowledge and are keen to help you with all aspects of your planning.
+We can arrange bike hire.

 Meet a Local